After making an exciting Paralympic debut at Rio 2016, the sport of triathlon is enjoying rapid evolution and growth.

 For the swimming element, PTWC class athletes are allowed to use knee braces but no assistive devices are permitted for PTS class athletes.
 PTVI athletes have a guide of the same sex who swims alongside them.
 All classes start the race in the water, so there is no diving start.

 In the cycling segment, the bicycle used depends on the athlete's class.
 PTWC athletes use a recumbent handcycle, while PTVI athletes use a tandem (two-person) bicycle with the guide seated in front and the athlete behind, both pedalling together.
-PTS class athletes use a road bike which can be modified if necessary, such as changing the shape of the pedals so they can be more easily pedalled using a prosthetic leg, changing the brake and gear levers so they can be operated with a single hand, or adjusting the position of the handlebars.
+PTS class athletes use a road bike which can be modified if necessary, including by changing the shape of the pedals so they can be more easily pedalled using a prosthetic leg, changing the brake and gear levers so they can be operated with a single hand, or adjusting the position of the handlebars.

 In the running element, PTWC athletes use a competition wheelchair, while PTS athletes use assistive devices such as a prosthetic leg.
 PTVI athletes are accompanied by a guide, to whom they are connected by means of a small rope.